 No significant exceedances of inorganic parameters have been historically confirmed at the site.
 The concentration of chloride and total dissolved solids (TDS) detected in MW-3, for example, have historically averaged about 9.5 mg/L and 207 mg/L, respectively, compared to calculated concentration limits of 7.5 mg/L and 260 mg/L using historical monitoring data from background well MW-4.
 (The slight chloride exceedance could be spatial variability.)
 The absence of confirmed inorganics impacts to groundwater at the site indicates that the release is likely due to a landfill gas release from the unlined landfill, LF-1.

 A review of the files indicates that no Water Quality Protection Standard (WQPS) Report has ever been submitted for this site.
 Previous WDRs specified concentration limits for organic constituents and some inorganic constituents, while concentration limits for certain other inorganic constituents were left to be determined based on future monitoring results.
+A Water Quality Protection Standard (WQPS) is the analytical framework through which WMUs are individually monitored for releases and impacts to water quality.
+(Title 27, § 20390, subd. (a)).
 These WDRs require that the Discharger develop a complete list of concentration limits for each landfill unit and submit a WQPS Report describing the WQPS for each unit consistent with the requirements of this Order.
-See Provision H.7 and MRP Section C.4.Monitoring Data Analysis Methods
+See Provision H.7 and MRP Section C.4.

+In accordance with Title 27, this Order, by virtue of its incorporation of the operative MRP and subsequent revisions thereto, establishes a WQPS for Calaveras SI.

+As of this date of this Order, the Discharger submitted a complete WQPS on 10 March 2016.
+However, an updated WQPS for the proposed SI unit would need to be submitted.
+The remaining WQPS elements must be provided prior to the placement of leachate in the Calaveras SI, as specified in Provision H.9.m.

+Monitoring Data Analysis Methods

 Volatile organic compounds (VOCs) are often detected in a release from a MSW landfill and are often associated with releases of landfill gas rather than leachate.
 Since volatile organic compounds are not naturally occurring and thus have no background value, they are not amenable to the statistical analysis procedures contained in Title 27 for the determination of a release of wastes from a landfill unit.
 Title 27, sections 20415(e)(8) and (9) allow the use of a non-statistical evaluation of monitoring data that will provide the best assurance of the earliest possible detection of a release from a landfill unit in accordance with Title 27, sections 20415(b)(1)(B)(2- 4).
 However, Title 27 does not specify a specific method for non-statistical evaluation of monitoring data.